Local Laws in the Philippines: Drugs, Alcohol, Road Safety, and Sensitive Areas

 What fines in euros can be imposed for a traffic offense?

-What are the consequences for a driver in case of involuntary homicide?
+What are the consequences for involuntary homicide?

 What additional penalties can be imposed?

-What is a hit-and-run and what are the penalties?
+What is a hit-and-run and its penalties?

 How does the Code of Criminal Procedure apply?